mf1d3l/Splunk4DFIR/README.md

 goto: http://127.0.0.1:8000/en-US/app/Splunk4DFIR/search

 Some errors during build may be due to an older version of docker that doesnt use BuildKit by default, you may try the following workaround in this case: `sudo DOCKER_BUILDKIT=1 docker build -t splunk4dfir .`

+If you dont see data being ingested, check the permissions of your artifacts files.

 ## Supported inputs